sri-coder/RAG_Chatbot_for_image_search/README.md

-# 🌿 Visual RAG Chatbot — Browser Extension
+# Visual RAG Chatbot (Browser Extension)

-An experiment I built to answer a simple question:

-> “What if you could ask questions about any image on the internet, especially on Pinterest, and get meaningful answers instantly?”
+A Chrome extension that lets you ask questions about any image on a webpage.

-This project is a Chrome extension + local AI backend that lets you do exactly that.

-Hover over any image on a webpage, click **Analyse**, and start asking questions.
-The system combines visual understanding, page context, and web knowledge to give grounded answers — all running locally.
+Hover over an image, click **Analyse**, and start asking questions.
+The system uses a mix of image understanding, page context, and retrieval to generate answers, all running locally.

 ---

 ## Why I built this

+Personally, I used to get curious about the images I see on Pinterest when I use it during my leisure time.
+Usually I look at the images and get intrigued, where is this place?
+Can this flower survive in my country?
+Oh it looks nice, what's the name of this food?
+Aww the animal looks too cute what is the name of it?
+But the only way I could learn more the images is by using external tools like Google lens.
+So I decided to build my own system that can be used for learning about the image without having to leave the website I'm currently using.

-Most tools today:
+Most tools either:

-- Either understand images
+- understand images
-- Or retrieve information
+- or retrieve information

-Very few actually **combine both in a meaningful way**.

-I wanted to explore:

-- How far I can push a fully local RAG system
-- Whether combining vision + retrieval + LLMs can give better answers
-- And how this would work directly inside a browser
+I wanted to explore what happens when you combine both in a single system, especially in a real-world setting like a browser.

 ---

-##  What it can do
+## What it does

-- Ask *“Who is this person?”* on a news image
+- Ask “Who is this person?” on a news image
-- Ask *“Explain this outfit”* on Pinterest
+- Ask “Explain this outfit” on Pinterest
-- Ask *“What are the features?”* on a product page
+- Ask “What are the features?” on a product page

-The answers are not just guesses — they’re built from:
+The responses are generated using:

-- Image understanding
+- image understanding
-- Page content
+- page content
-- Live web context
+- additional retrieved context

 ---

-##  How it works (high level)
+## How it works

-### When you click Analyse:
+When you click **Analyse**:

-- The image is described using a vision model
+- The image is processed using a vision model
-- Relevant page content is extracted
+- Page content is extracted
-- Extra context is pulled from web search
+- Additional context is retrieved
-- Everything is embedded and stored
+- Everything is stored for querying

-### When you ask a question:
+When you ask a question:

-- The system retrieves the most relevant pieces
+- Relevant context is retrieved
-- Feeds them into a local LLM
+- Passed to a local LLM
-- Generates a grounded answer

-> Note: Some internal logic is intentionally abstracted — the goal is to show system design, not expose every implementation detail.
+- A response is generated

 ---

-##  Tech used
+## Tech Stack

-- **Ollama** → runs models locally
-- **Llama 3.2** → answer generation
-- **Moondream** → image understanding
-- **Sentence Transformers** → embeddings
-- **FAISS** → vector search
-- **Flask** → backend
+- Ollama (local models)
+- Llama 3.2 (LLM)
+- Moondream (vision)
+- Sentence Transformers (embeddings)
+- FAISS (vector search)
+- Flask (backend)
-- **Chrome Extension (Manifest V3)** → frontend
+- Chrome Extension (Manifest V3)

 ---

-## ️ Setup (quick)
+## Setup

 ```bash
 # install models